Naludrag/AIT/Labo1/Labo1.md

 (parted)
 ```
-After the mktable we can see, with the print free command, that the disk can now have partition because it shows the space available to create partitions.
+After the mktable we can see, with the print free command, that the disk can now have partition because we initialized the disk with a partition tabel.
+We can now see the space available with the print free command.

 ****1.3.5 Creation of partitions****

 Here is the result fot the **first partition**.
+Here is a quick reminder of what the partition should be :

+- be a primary partition
+- have a file system type of fat32
+- start at 0
+- end at about half the free space.

 ```bash
 (parted) mkpart
 Partition type?  primary/extended? primary